-BUY MELANOTAN II 10mg (99,9% OF PURYTY) Online | fmtmedicalgmbh.com
+Buy MELANOTAN II 10mg (99,9% OF PURYTY) Online | fmtmedicalgmbh.com

-melanocortin is a synthetically produced variant of a peptide hormone naturally produced in the body that stimulates melanogenesis, a process responsible for pigmentation of the skin.
+melanocortin is a synthetically produced variant of a peptide hormone naturally produced in the body that stimulates melanogenesis, a process responsible for the pigmentation of the skin.
 This peptide hormone, called alpha-Melanocyte stimulating hormone or MSH, activates certain melanocortin receptors in the process of exerting its effects.
-Indeed, MSH also exerts potent influence over lipid metabolism, appetite, and sexual libido via these melanocortin receptors.
+Indeed, also exerts potent influence over lipid metabolism, appetite, and sexual libido via these melanocortin receptors.

-The Development of Melanotan 2.
-The initial creation of the synthetic Melanotan 2 peptide can be credited to the University of Arizona.
-During the course of research aimed at developing a defense against skin cancer, focus was placed on developing a method of stimulating natural melanogenesis, or the natural production of melanin in the skin, without direct exposure to the potentially harmful ultraviolet radiation in sunlight.
-Initially, University of Arizona researchers attempted to directly administer the naturally occurring hormone alpha-MSH in order to elicit this desired result.
-Although this strategy exhibited promising results, it was determined that the naturally occurring MSH had a prohibitively short half-life to be of realistic use as a therapeutic remedy.
+Development.
+The initial creation of the synthetic 2 peptides can be credited to the University of Arizona.
+During the course of research aimed at developing a defense against skin cancer, the focus was placed on developing a method of stimulating natural melanogenesis, or the natural production of the skin, without direct exposure to the potentially harmful ultraviolet radiation in sunlight.
+Initially, the University of Arizona researchers attempted to directly administer the naturally occurring hormone alpha-MSH in order to elicit this desired result.
+Although this strategy exhibited promising results, it was determined that the naturally occurring MSH had a prohibitively short half-life to be of real use as a therapeutic remedy.
 However, the positive results gleaned from MSH administration encouraged further research into the development of Melanotan 1 and Melanotan 2, which exhibit similar effects whilst possessing an extended half-life for functional therapeutic utilization.

 2 Studies and Further Information

-α-Melanocyte-Stimulating Hormone Analogues (Melanotan Peptides)
+α-Melanocyte-Stimulating Hormone Analogues (Peptides)

-A few synthetic analogues of α-MSH have been investigated for their apparent photoprotective effects against ultraviolet (UV) radiation from the sun, namely Melanotan(afamelanotide) and Melanotan II, referred to as Melanotan 2.
-Bremelanotide, another analogue of α-MSH similar to Melanotan 2, is currently under development for the treatment of sexual dysfunction.
-All of these melanotan peptides have significantly greater potencies than α-MSH, but with distinctive selectivity peptide profiles.
+A few synthetic analogs of α-MSH have been investigated for their apparent photoprotective effects against ultraviolet (UV) radiation from the sun, namely, Melanotan(afamelanotide) and Melanotan II, referred to as Melanotan 2.
+Bremelanotide, another analog of α-MSH similar to Melanotan 2, is currently under development for the treatment of sexual dysfunction.
+All of these Melanotan peptides have significantly greater potencies than α-MSH, but with distinctive selectivity peptide profiles.